-imagination Since Plato banished the artists from his ideal Republic on the grounds that their works tended to distort reality and teach children to feel rather than think, the cultivation of the imagination has not occupied a high place among the aims of education.
-Partly this has to do with its connection, Gradgrind style, with mere fancy.
-Partly, because assessing the products of the imagination is considerably more difficult than assessing the search for truth.
-Certainly whilst philosophy of educations for the curriculum there is very little discussion of imagination and the part it might play in education.
+Since Plato banished the artists from his ideal Republic on the grounds that their works tended to distort reality and teach children to feel rather than think, the cultivation of the imagination has not occupied a high place among the aims of education.
+Partly this has to do with its connection, Gradgrind style, with mere fancy; partly, because assessing the products of the imagination is considerably more difficult than assessing the search for truth.
+Indeed, the ramified nature of imagination, its connection with creativity and originality, with perception, imagery and supposition, not to mention misremembering and misperceiving (Bennett and Hacker 2003), make a unitary type of assessment impossible.
+Certainly, whilst philosophy of education is replete with discussions of knowledge and its implications for the curriculum, there is very little discussion of imagination and the part it might play in education.

-Despite this dearth of encouragement for the education of the imagination there still occur attacks on its place in education.
-Meager (1981), for example, in very Platonic mode, argues that an emphasis upon the imagination will detract from imagination the search for knowledge which is at the heart of schooling.
+Despite this dearth of encouragement for the education of the imagination, there still occur attacks on its place in education.
+Meager (1981), for example, in very Platonic mode, argues that an emphasis upon the imagination will detract from the search for knowledge which is at the heart of schooling.
 In reply, Elliot (1981) has very little trouble showing that imagination in all its aspects must be crucial for schooling.
-Another defence of the place of imagination within education is to be found in Warnock (1977) where she claims that its development should be one of the key aims of education.
+Another defence of the place of imagination within education is to be found in the Warnock Report (1977), where she claims that its development should be one of the key aims of education.

 Both Elliot and Warnock stress the variety of forms that imagination can take.
 It informs our perception of the world; it is the faculty that provides meaning and value for our lives at every level; its use underpins our curiosity and wonder; it is essential not only if we want to create works of art but if we want to appreciate them.
-The teaching of most school subjects would be seriously impoverished if deprived of their imaginative aspects (even as 'cold' a subject as philosophy would lose immeasurably if philosophers were forbidden to 'suppose that . . .' or 'imagine how . . .').
-Without the imagination, our emotional lives as well as our rationality and care for truth, would cease to function.
+The teaching of most school subjects would be seriously impoverished if deprived of their imaginative aspects (even as 'cold' a subject as philosophy would lose immeasurably if philosophers were forbidden to 'suppose that ... ' or 'imagine how ...'.)
+Without the imagination, our emotional lives, as well as our rationality and care for truth, would cease to function.

-Given that this is so, then it is time that philosophy in general, and philosophy of education in particular paid proper attention to the scope and limits of the imagination.
+Given that this is so, then it is time that philosophy in general, and philosophy of education in particular, paid proper attention to the scope and limits of the imagination.
 In the latter case this means thinking about how, given the growth of the imagination as one of the central aims of education, we can construct the curriculum to reflect that aim and encourage ways of assessment that, imaginatively, enable us to measure such growth.